awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + Amazon Lex

+* [DEPRECATED] [CreateIotCertWithCSR](CreateIotCertWithCSR/README.md).
+This sample demonstrates use of the AWS IoT APIs to create an AWS IoT certificate.
+Involved AWS Services are:
+  + Amazon Cognito Identity
+  + AWS IoT

+* [DEPRECATED] [TemperatureControl]([DEPRECATED]%20TemperatureControl/README.md).
+This sample demonstrates use of the AWS IoT device shadow APIs.
+Involved AWS Services are:
+  + Amazon Cognito Identity
+  + AWS IoT

 ### How to Run a Sample
 #### Requirements
 * Android SDK.
 You can install the SDK via Android Studio or as stand-alone tools.
 See [Installing the Android SDK](http://developer.android.com/sdk/installing/index.html).
-* Your favorite IDE, either Android Studio or Eclipse.
-The former is the official IDE for Android.
-However all samples are backward compatible with Eclipse, though the setup is a little more complicated.
-* Or Gradle if you prefer CLI.
+* Android Studio IDE 3.2+ (the official IDE for Android) or Gradle if you prefer CLI.

 #### Android Studio
 This is the recommended way to run samples.